MissouriDSA/MizzouSENG/README.md

 # Exercise 1: GIT, GitHub, and D3.js

 **Description:**
-This project uses an API from the Huffington Post that provides polling information for primary elections.
+This project provides polling information for both republican and democrat primary elections.

 **Tools Used:**
 * [jQuery](https://jquery.com/)